 Recently, we have noticed appraisers calling out issues that they once left alone.
 Typically, appraisers have looked for health and safety issues as well as major structural items.
 More and more though, we are seeing what could only be described as nit picky items.
 As happens often with corrections to the mortgage industry, the pendulum often swings too far to one side as the issues are corrected.
 The unfortunate side of this is that your agent and your lender often have little say in the process and protests about the appraisal often fall on deaf ears.
 In order to keep the process from being unduly influenced, many appraisers will flat out refuse to discuss their reports with lenders and agents.
 There is a process to fight an appraisal, but it rarely results in any changes and can be even more frustrating for the homeowner and buyer.

 In their appraisal report, an appraiser can make notes about things that require repair and this is where this extra scrutiny is starting to show up.
-We’ve seen them call out trim around garages needing painting (contact Titan Garage Doors repair Vancouver for repairs and services as well), loose doorknobs, bushes needing trimmed, screens requiring replacement because of small tears, junk that needs hauled away, windows sticking…you name it, it has shown up on a report.
+We’ve seen them call out trim around garages needing painting, loose doorknobs, bushes needing trimmed, screens requiring replacement because of small tears, junk that needs hauled away, windows sticking…you name it, it has shown up on a report.
 The more the appraiser finds things wrong with the house, the less likely they are to “meet value” (appraising the home at the contractual sales price).
 As this begins to happen more and more, less deals begin to make it to the closing table.

 Lenders and appraisers want to control a housing market that has rapidly grown since the housing crash.
 More sales means rising prices and with the memory of the recent crash still fresh in their minds, they want to avoid a bubble much like the one that caused the issues previously.
 As we noted earlier though, the pendulum often swings too far in any given direction.
 San Antonio, while still offering excellent housing affordability when compared with the rest of the country, has seen prices rapidly increase as demand grows and supply shrinks.
 Like any growing city, San Antonio faces the issue of balancing affordability with the simple laws of economics (particularly supply and demand).
 Appraisers stand as that first line of defense to rampant price increases and are trying to protect the lenders from making overvalued loans that carry with them a higher risk of default.
 In doing so, they have started looking for things where they normally wouldn’t and trying to find any reason to bring the value down to a lower level.